sorribes22/sd-task-1/README.md

 Redis can be used to cache data retrieved from grpc, and Provides a very fast response time, making it an excellent choice for grpc systems that require low latency.
 On the other hand, Redis is highly scalable and can handle large volumes of data.
 It is easily horizontally scalable and can work in a distributed environment.
+Another advantage is the memory based storage and the matchmaking key-value, this provides fast transference.

+## Conclusion
+As mentioned in [this comparison](#comparisonbetween2systems), the RabbitMQ implementation is more versatile, scalable and flexible.
+We've enjoyed more developing this second implementation than the GRPC one.
+We would like to bring the RabbitMQ implementation a step further using RPCs or a RabbitMQ cluster in order to set up a high availability communication system.

+We consider this task a very instructive one and all the suggested objectives achieved.

 ## Deployment